Klaus Händl: Biography

 As a director, he made the feature films März in 2008, and Tomcat in 2016, both of which were credited to Händl Klaus.
 He is a theater and film professor at the University of Applied Arts Vienna.
 He lives in Vienna, Berlin, and in Port am Bielersee, Switzerland.

+His work as a writer includes collaborations as a librettist with composers such as Georg Friedrich Haas, Heinz Holliger, Hèctor Parra, and Vito Žuraj.